jamespamplin/jamespamplin.com/src/pages/about/about.md

 Throughout 2018, James worked with [11:FS](https://11fs.com/) and [Capco](https://capco.com/) building [Mettle](https://mettle.co.uk/), a challenger bank for small to medium sized businesses.
 Involved working across most of their systems with React Native, NodeJS, AWS, Terraform, Kubernetes, and Concourse CI.

-James is currently the Head of Product Engineering at the [Ambassador Theatre Group](https://www.atgtickets.com/), building out their new Digital Platform across the whole live theatre experience.
+From December 2018 to September 2019, James was the Head of Engineering at the [Ambassador Theatre Group](https://www.atgtickets.com/), building out their new Digital Platform across their theatre ticketing experience.
+Achievements included: growing the permanent engineering team from 4 to 11, and launching their new Website built with React, Node JS, AWS ECS, Cloudflare, Terraform, and GitLab CI.
+Transitioned the team to Serverless architecture utilising AWS Lambda and Cloudflare workers.

+Since November 2019, James has been working with [Stuffstr](https://www.stuffstr.com/) as a Lead Engineer, helping them grow their Engineering team, and building out their systems, providing a simplified buy-back process of used clothing, footware, and other goods from customers.

 For more information on my Professional career, please contact me on [LinkedIn](https://www.linkedin.com/in/jamespamplin)